 We have more great tips from Fawn Chang, Director, Color Certification, PP&G, who brought the program to Exciting Windows.
 (If you missed Part I, go check it out first!)

-Pick one color, and then use variations of it.
+Simply pick one color, and then use variations of it!

 How To Choose The Perfect Grey Paint Color by Claire Brody Designs

 This room uses Greyish-Beige (sometimes called “Greige”) for the walls, cellular blinds, artwork and rug.
 As you can see in the color samples on the right, there is a large variation of tints and shades even within one color.

 This room follows the Golden Rule mentioned in our last blog: 60:30:10.
 The light grey is 60% of the room’s colors, the darker grey is 30%, and the very very dark grey and black make up the last 10%.
 The red accent colors are added for interest and pops of color without overriding the calm, neutral feeling this room creates.